rrchoir/11ty-rrchoir/songs/all_you_fascists.md

 hints: G
 tags:
   - Protest
-notes: 'Background: Woody Guthrie wrote and first recorded the protest song in 1944, during World War II.
+notes: 'Woody Guthrie wrote and first recorded the protest song in 1944, during World War II.
 Guthrie is known for his anti-fascist stance, and his guitar famously bore the words "This Machine Kills Fascists".
 The song has been covered and reinterpreted by many artists since, and is a well-known anti-fascist anthem. '
 ---
 \[Verse 1]\